The Power List 2020 – Power List

 President and Head of Santen EMEA

 How is Santen addressing the biggest unmet needs in ophthalmology?

-The prevalence of eye disease is on the rise, due to the worldwide trend of aging populations and factors attributed to modern lifestyles, such as increased use of screens.
+The prevalence of eye disease is on the rise, due to the worldwide trend of ageing populations and factors attributed to modern lifestyles, such as increased use of screens.
 We are committed to protecting and preserving the precious sense of sight.
-But we are also aware that healthcare budgets are increasingly stretched, making it critical for us to illustrate that benefits seen from our glaucoma, dry eye, and allergy products in clinical trials are replicated in the daily lives of patients and that funds are well spent on these treatments.
-Patient access to our products is paramount, so we’re investing in real-world evidence studies, such as the VISIONARY study, which demonstrates that our glaucoma medicine, tafluprost/ timolol combination (Taptiqom®) is highly effective and well-tolerated, while preserving the ocular surface.1
+But we are also aware that healthcare budgets are increasingly stretched, making it critical for us to illustrate that benefits seen from our clinical trials are replicated in the daily lives of patients so that funds are well spent on treatments.
+Patient access to treatments is paramount, so we’re investing in real-world evidence studies to better understand the effectiveness and tolerability of treatments in the real-life setting.

 What is the most exciting project Santen is working on?